 For months, airlines have been talking up the safety of air travel, stating that the breathable air in airplane cabins is as clean as a hospital operating room.
-Whether that characterization is true or not continues to be debated, but hundreds of thousands of Americans are flying every day.
-Many people, particularly those with disabilities and older travelers, remain hesitant to get on a flight as the pandemic rages on and vaccine distribution is delayed.
+Whether that characterization is true or not continues to be debated, but more than a million Americans are flying every day.
+Many people, particularly those with disabilities and older travelers, remain hesitant to get on a flight even after being vaccinated.

 After 7 months of quarantine, I took my first flight at the end of October.
-Since then, I have taken an additional 12 flights with my power wheelchair and as a person who requires assistance to the airplane seat.
+I wasn’t vaccinated at the time, and took about 15 domestic flights before receiving my first dose of the Modern vaccine.
+Once I became fully vaccinated, I took a trip abroad — to Rio de Janeiro, Brazil — and had a wonderful time.
+In total, I have taken more than 20 flights during the pandemic — all with my power wheelchair and as a person who requires assistance to the airplane seat.
 If you are considering travel during the pandemic, I hope that my experiences can be instructive and prepare you for what to expect.

 Airline Face Mask Requirements

-With the federal mask mandate, I expect compliance to increase now that civil penalties for noncompliance are on the table.
+With the federal mask mandate, I expect compliance to increase now that civil penalties for noncompliance are in effect.

 Although face masks are obligatory (except for people with certain disabilities and young children), some passengers do remove them during flight to eat or drink, or to “take a break” (as I overheard one man say).
 Your own face mask will offer you some degree of protection from others, and there is convincing evidence that “doubling up” with a second mask is a good idea.